 Find out how UA - Pulaski Tech can develop a customized program exclusively for your organization.
 UA-PTC assists qualified organizations with grant applications to offset training costs.

-NOTICE: Please make sure to review the COVID-19 Resource page where you will find a message from our Provost, Chancellor and details about the latest COVID-19 information.
+Please make sure to review the COVID-19 resource page for the latest COVID-19 information.